-Wait until after the last frost (mid-to-late May) before transplanting tomatoes, eggplants, peppers and similar "warm season" crops.
+Wait until after the last frost (mid-to-late May) before transplanting tomatoes, eggplants, peppers, summer squash, basil and similar "warm season" crops.

 Warm season crops need a long growing season.
 They will not mature if seeded directly in the garden.
 Begin warm-season crops later than cool-season crops.

 You can seed cucumbers, pumpkins and watermelons earlier by placing hot caps over the soil one week before planting.

 Hot caps warm the soil and help those crops germinate more quickly.
 Keep the hot caps on until the plants emerge and are growing vigorously.

 |Early Apr||Mid-Apr||Early May||Mid-May||Early June||Mid-June||Early July||Mid-July||Early Aug|

 |Potatoes, sweet (roots)||X|